Think about all the times you’ve found yourself relying on a QR Code to swiftly access a restaurant menu or breeze through the entrance of an event.

 Here is how you can create an accessible QR Code:

-- Create a QR Code using Uniqode dashboard
+- Create a QR Code using the Uniqode dashboard

 - Use contrasting colors